Inspec: Physics Abstracts

 By 1972 other societies were associated as authors of this service such as the American Institute of Physics.
 In 1975 or 1976 the Institute of Electrical and Electronics Engineers also became an author.
 By 1980 this database was also issued as INSPEC-Physics on various formats.
 It was also available as part of INSPEC database.
 Presently it is part of Inspec, Section A - Physics database.
 At the same time, the Physics Abstracts title was employed throughout the 1990s.

 Notable editor

-The science fiction writer Arthur C. Clarke, with a B.S. degree (physics and mathematics honors) (King's college), was an assistant editor for Physics Abstracts from 1949–1951.
+The science fiction writer Arthur C. Clarke, with a B.S. degree (physics and mathematics honors) (King's college), was an assistant editor for Physics Abstracts from 1949 to 1951.
 This position allowed Clarke to access to "all of the world's leading scientific journals."

 Science Abstracts

 The first issue of Science Abstracts was published in January 1898.
 During that first year, a total of 1,423 abstracts were published at monthly intervals, and at the end of the year an author and subject index were added.
 The first issue contained 110 abstracts and was divided into 10 sections: